Bitdefender Review: Quick Expert Summary

 - Parental controls.

-Bitdefender Internet Security is a really good value, but it’s only for PC users.
-The biggest downside of this plan is that it doesn’t offer multi-platform support — if you use an Android, Mac, or iOS device, you’ll have to upgrade to Bitdefender’s most expensive plan.
+At $32.99 / year, Bitdefender Internet Security is a really good value, but it’s only for PC users.
+The biggest downside of this plan is that it doesn’t offer multi-platform support — if you use an Android, Mac, or iOS device, you’ll have to upgrade to Bitdefender’s most expensive plans.

 However, for Windows users, Bitdefender Internet Security is one of the best options on the market — it covers up to 3 PCs, includes a ton of features, and is pretty affordable.